rushilsingh/bhavcopy/README.md

-This application provides an interface to view bhavcopy data by providing a date string in ddmmyy format
+This application provides an interface to view bhavcopy data by providing a date.

 Hosted at:
 <https://bhavcopyapp.herokuapp.com/>